-The program narrative must address the following selection criteria: (1) statement of the problem/program narrative, (2) impact/outcomes and evaluation/performance measure data collection database, (3) project/program design and implementation, and (4) capabilities/competencies.
-The applicant must clearly delineate the connections between and among each of these sections.
+The program narrative must address the following selection criteria: (1) statement of the problem/program narrative, (2) impact/outcomes and evaluation/performance measure data collection plan, (3) project/program design and implementation, and (4) capabilities/competencies.
+The connections among these sections must be clearly delineated.
 For example, the goals and objectives must derive directly from the problems to be addressed.
 Similarly, the project design section must clearly explain how the program's structure and activities will accomplish the goals and objectives identified in the previous section.

-Statement of the Problem
+• Statement of the Problem